maldoinc/wireup/docs/pages/manual_configuration.md

-WireUp provides convenient decorators and functions for you to use and perform dependency injection.
+Wireup provides convenient decorators and functions for you to use and perform dependency injection.
-If using decorators or functions such as `wire` not appropriate for your application then manual container configuration is also possible.
+If using decorators or functions such as `wire`/`Wire` not appropriate for your application then manual container configuration is also possible.

 ## Using wireup without registration decorators